bob-beck/libtls/TUTORIAL.md

 - [tls_peer_oscp_response_status](http://man.openbsd.org/tls_peer_ocsp_response_status.3) on a ctx for which the handshake has completed in order to see what the status is reported by the staple, at which point you can decide if you want to continue or not.

 You should now know enough to do [Exercise 1r](ex1)

+# Asyncrhonous IO

+libtls is designed to be able to handle ansynchonous io through nonblocking descriptors and an event notificaiton mechnism such as poll (or the various kernel event handlers).
+We'll look at poll(2) here since it's largely portable.

+Ad you may have guessed, TLS_WANT_POLLIN and TLS_WANT_POLLOUT releate directly to poll, and the poll events flags *POLLIN* and POLLOUT*

+Let's revisit tls_read and tls_write:

+- Pay particular attention to the [man page](https://man.openbsd.org/tls_read.3) Example for asynchonous nonblocking io with [poll](https://man.openbsd.org/poll.2).
+  - *TLS_WANT_POLLIN* specifies that the command failed, but needs to be retried using the same arguments, once the the underlying descriptor *READABLE*
+  - *TLS_WANT_POLLOUT* specifies that the command failed, but needs to be retried using the same arguments, once the the underlying descriptor *WRITABLE*
+  - Any other negative value indicates a failure.

+Unlike the synchronous IO case, where you can simply retry the same operaiton immediately, In the asynchronous, noblocking case you need to wait and use poll to fine out when the descriptor is readable, or writeable again.

+This can seem very counterintuitive when you are doing a write operation, but need to set the descriptor to POLLIN to fine out if it is readable before doing the write again.

+This occurs because tls_read, tls_write, and tls_handshake are *NOT* system calls, and will not exclusively read or write depending on what is happening at the TLS layer underneath.
+As an example, you could be doing a handshake automatically during a read or write, or do renegotiation.

+Finally you should have enough to proceed onto [Exercise 2](ex2) Exercise 2 is a new program for you to convert - an "echo" client and server using poll() on both ends.
+Your goal here is to get as far with this program as you can in the synchonous case in exercise 1a - so he client can anonymousely connect to the server, validate the cert and do full tls.